Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 6: Enter the purchaser’s South Carolina Retail License Number

-Step 7: The purchaser will certify the property being purchased is for resale, then include their name and title and sign and date the certificate.
+Step 7: The purchaser will certify that the property is for resale, including their name and title, and sign and date the certificate.

 South Carolina Resale Certificate FAQs